jjshade/getting-and-cleaning-data/CodeBook.md

 was taken to produce the final tidy data set, hence in the data dictionary below, we have both means of means and means of standard deviations.

 Data Dictionary
 ---------------

+The data set contains 180 rows - 6 activities for each of 30 volunteers.

+In addition to the subject and activity, there are 66 variables provided on each row.

+These are described in the table below:

 Number | Variable Name | Description
 ------ | ------------- | -----------